Author: R.A. Salvatore

 There’s a trap that all novels which involve lots of martial arts and barehanded fighting seem to eventually find themselves in, and In Sylvan Shadows falls into it right away.
 When you’re describing long, complicated martial arts sequences, the experience for the reader is not unlike trying to visualize the instructions for assembling an apartment’s worth of IKEA furniture while someone is describing them to you out loud.
 It all looked really impressive in the author’s head, I’m sure, and would be fantastically cinematic if we could actually see it, but the stream of minute details about what the characters do with each individual arm and leg bog down the battle scenes in a way that doesn’t generally happen with swordfights.

 It’s not quite as bad as I thought it would be.
-The Tolkien ripoffs really get on my nerves, but this book was redeemed from the scrap heap by Cadderly’s “pacifism vs. real-world conflict” theme, which was surprisingly well-executed — especially since it’s such a change from the behaviour of Salvatore’s previous characters and of fantasy protagonists in general.
+The battles are interminable and the Tolkien ripoffs really get on my nerves, but this book is redeemed from the scrap heap by Cadderly’s “pacifism vs. real-world conflict” theme, which is surprisingly well-executed — especially since it’s such a change from the behaviour of Salvatore’s previous characters and of fantasy protagonists in general.
 I’m willing to cut it some slack for trying something new.

 This was a scene that particularly failed to land for me.
 The author tried to give the impression that she has some sense of morality left by having her be horrified when Aballister proposes hiring assassins to deal with Cadderly.
 But given the long, long list of crimes she racked up over the course of the book, I was left thinking “Seriously?
 That’s where you draw the line?
 You’re cool with mass murder, rape, torture, blackmail, and arson, but someone hiring assassins to kill a relative is beyond the pale?”
 Sheesh.